enchant97/note-mark/README.md

 Note Mark is a lighting fast and minimal; web-based Markdown notes app.
 Featuring a sleek and responsive web UI.

-> If you are looking for V0.5.0, navigate to before-0.6.0

 > Project currently in **"ALPHA"** stage of development:

 ## Docs
-Documentation is still a WIP, however you can view it here: [/docs](docs)
+Documentation is still a WIP, however you can view it here: [notemark.docs.enchantedcode.co.uk](https://notemark.docs.enchantedcode.co.uk/).

 > Checkout [here](https://github.com/enchant97/note-mark/issues/47) for the roadmap.